googleapis/google-cloud-python/docs/index.rst

     $ pip install gcloud

-If you have trouble installing
+If you have trouble installing ``cryptography``
-``pycrypto`` or ``pyopenssl``
-(and you're on Ubuntu),
-you can try install the precompiled packages:
+(and you're on Debian/Ubuntu), you can try installing the precompiled ``python-openssl`` package:

 .. code-block:: console

-    $ sudo apt-get install python-crypto python-openssl
+    $ sudo apt-get install python-openssl

 If you want to install everything with ``pip``, try installing the ``dev`` packages beforehand:

 .. code-block:: console

-    $ sudo apt-get install python-dev libssl-dev
+    $ sudo apt-get install build-essential libssl-dev libffi-dev python-dev

 If you want to install ``gcloud-python`` from source, you can clone the repository from GitHub: